sonic-net/SONiC/doc/mgmt/SONiC_TIMEZONE_HLD.md

 With Management Framework, timezone can be set and queried based on Openconfig YANG model as well as  SONiC YANG model.

-**System Clock**

-This feature also provides the capability to configure the system clock time and date.
-Note that if the system is synchronized with a NTP server, the manually enterred time will be overriden eventually.
-The new time and date should be consistent on the host and containers.

 **optional items**

 1. DHCP timezone offset and name options